Accelerating Alternating Least Squares for Tensor Decomposition by Pairwise Perturbation: Experiments

 \section{Experiments}

-We evaluate the performance of the pairwise perturbation algorithms on both synthetic and application datasets.
-The synthetic experiments enable us to test tensors with known factors and to measure whether the algorithm works.
-We also consider publicly available tensor datasets and demonstrate the effectiveness of our algorithms on practical problems.
+We evaluate the performance of the pairwise perturbation algorithms on both synthetic tensors and application datasets.
+The synthetic experiments enable us to test tensors with known factors and to measure how effectively the algorithm works across many problem instances.
+We also consider publicly available tensor datasets as well as tensors of interest for quantum chemistry calculations and demonstrate the effectiveness of our algorithms on practical problems.
+We focus on the experiments on CP decomposition, because for many cases in Tucker decomposition, performing HOSVD and running CP decomposition on a much smaller core tensor is sufficient for getting accurate results.

+We use the metrics \textit{relative residual} and \textit{fitness} to evaluate the convergence of the decomposition.
+Let $\Tilde{\tsr{X}}$ denote the tensor reconstructed by the factor matrices and the core tensor, the relative residual and fitness are defined as follows,

-We compare the performance of our own implementations of regular ALS with dimension trees and the pairwise perturbation algorithms.\footnote{Our implementations are v1.0.0 of \url{https://github.com/LinjianMa/pairwise-perturbation}.} All codes are implemented in C++ using Cyclops Tensor Framework (v1.5.3)~\cite{solomonik2014massively} for all contractions and leveraging its wrapper for the ScaLAPACK~\cite{Dongarra:1997:SUG:265932} SVD routine.
-Cyclops is a distributed-memory library for tensor contractions, which leverages MPI for interprocess communication and OpenMP for threading.
-Cyclops employs the HPTT library~\cite{springer2017hptt} for high-performance local transposition.
+{ We compare the performance of our own implementations of regular ALS with dimension trees to the pairwise perturbation algorithm.
+Both algorithms are implemented in Python with NumPy for sequential calculation and with Cyclops Tensor Framework (v1.5.5)~\cite{solomonik2014massively}, which is a distributed-memory library for matrix/tensor contractions that uses MPI for interprocessor communication and OpenMP for threading.
+We also make use of a wrapper Cyclops provides for ScaLAPACK~\cite{Dongarra:1997:SUG:265932} routines to solve symmetric positive definite linear systems of equations and compute the SVD\footnote{All of our code is available at \url{https://github.com/LinjianMa/tensor_decompositions}.}.

-The performance results are collected on the Stamepde2 supercomputer Texas Advanced Computing Center located at the University of Texas at Austin.
+The experimental results are collected on the Stampede2 supercomputer located at the University of Texas at Austin.
 We leverage the Knight's Landing (KNL) nodes exclusively, each of which consists of 68 cores, 96 GB of DDR RAM, and 16 GB of MCDRAM.
 These nodes are connected via a 100 Gb/sec fat-tree Omni-Path interconnect.
-We use Intel compilers and the MKL library for threaded BLAS routines within Cyclops, including batched BLAS routines, which are efficient for Khatri-Rao products in CP decomposition.
-We use 8 processes per node and 8 threads per process for all experiments.
-While this configuration does not use all cores/threads of Stampede2, it generally provided the best or nearly the best performance rate across different node counts.
-We do not use the sparse tensor functionality in Cyclops, all storage and computation assumes the tensors are dense.
+For both NumPy and Cyclops implementations, we use Intel compilers and the MKL library for threaded BLAS routines, including batched BLAS routines, which are efficient for Khatri-Rao products arising in MTTKRP in CP decomposition, and employ the HPTT library~\cite{springer2017hptt} for high-performance tensor transposition.
+All storage and computation assumes the tensors are dense. }